 I had these for dinner and decided to add this great idea to my meal plan.
 Not only can I have lunch the next day when I make Griot, but I can also add a salad and have a complete and healthy meal.

 For the past few weeks, I have been somewhat of a robot.
 Working nonstop on so many projects that I have been finding myself creating meals with leftovers.
 Have you ever noticed that leftovers always taste better when re-created as another dish?
 So bizarre and so good!

-I rarely buy Whole Wheat Tin Bread because I have been baking my bread for a while now, and this time, it paid off; the Whole Wheat Thin Bread was very handy.
+I rarely buy Whole Wheat Tin Bread because I have been baking my bread for a while now, and this time, it paid off; the Whole Wheat Thin Bread was convenient.
 Adding the ingredients one by one to create a delicious Pork Meat Pockets or Griot Pockets was one of the best ideas I had with a tired brain.

-Alternatively, you can use any type of bread you prefer.
+Alternatively, you can use any bread you prefer.
 I also like to use a French Baguette to make sandwiches with leftover meat.
 The French Baguette holds all the ingredients in place.
 Any other crusty bread will also work.

-Next time you have leftover meat, don’t be discouraged, create another meal with it and I promise you will even forget what it was before.
+Next time you have leftover meat, don’t be discouraged; create another meal with it, and I promise you will even forget what it was before.
 And by the way, this is a great idea for sandwiches when traveling.
-Have fun re-creating dishes with our Noubess’ condiments and spices.
+Have fun, re-creating dishes with our Noubess’ condiments and spices.

 *** originally published July 16, 2014